 Alex joined our Tuesday night ceramics class during winter session because he was curious about the medium, but finds that the group is what keeps him engaged.
 “It’s good to be back in a group of people wanting to work with their hands, to be close to the materials.”

-In addition to his Tuesday night ceramics at Educational Alliance, he will now be joining us on Monday nights from 6:30-9PM to teach a new Jewelry Making with Recycled Materials Course.
+In addition to his Tuesday night ceramics at Educational Alliance, he will now be joining us on Saturdays from 10:30AM-1PM to teach a new Jewelry Making with Recycled Materials Course.
 Alex is excited to be able to share his love of jewelry and his creative way at looking at the world with his students.
 “I think everyone should take art,” Alex said.
 “I feel like everyone needs to be in touch with their creativity.”

-If you’re interested in joining Alex’s class, or want to learn more about our other Spring Term courses click here.Print This Post
+If you’re interested in joining Alex’s class, or want to learn more about our other Summer Term courses click here.Print This Post